uva-cs3140-fa22/uva-cs3140-fa22.github.io/syllabus.md

 2. All team members must join that team's Github repository.
 All assignment work is commited, shared, and submitted via Github.
 3. Everyone on a given team gets the same grade for their assignment, **no exceptions.**
 4. Once you have added someone to your team, you cannot remove them **for any reason** for that assignment.
 If someone on your team hasn't contributed, you are encouraged to let the professor know, as well as not work with that person in the future.
-5. You are welcome to work alone.
+5. You are welcome to work alone or with a smaller group than suggested.
 However, the assignment requirements will be the same, regardless of group size.
-Individual programmers will not be given any leniency on deadlines, grading, etc.
+Individual programmers will be held to the same expectations as groups.

 #### Late Policy
-{: .no_toc } Most assignments may be submitted up to one week late at a penalty of 7% per calendar day (note that this penalty is subtractive, meaning if you score 85%, but it is one day late, you will get 78%).
+{: .no_toc }
+Most assignments may be submitted up to one week late at a penalty of 7% per calendar day (note that this penalty is subtractive, meaning if you score 85%, but it is one day late, you will get 78%).
 All members of an assignment team will get the same late penalty, regardless of contribution (as all members of an assignment team get the same grade on the assignment).
 After 7 days, submissions will be accepted at 50% off until the end of the term.
 However, submissions more than one week late will not be graded until the end of the term.

 The following assignments have different late policies: